chainer/chainer/docs/source/tutorial/train_loop.rst

                 h = F.relu(self.l2(h))
                 return self.l3(h)

-It should be noted that only :class:`~chainer.Link`, :class:`~chainer.Chain`, and :class:`~chainer.ChainList` objects can be registered to the model by assigning it as a property inside the :meth:`~chainer.Chain.init_scope`.
-This is because they can contain trainable parameters.
+:class:`~chainer.Link`, :class:`~chainer.Chain`, :class:`~chainer.ChainList`, and those subclass objects which contain trainable parameters should be registered to the model by assigning it as a property inside the :meth:`~chainer.Chain.init_scope`.
 For example, a :class:`~chainer.Function` does not contain any trainable parameters, so there is no need to keep the object as a property of your network.
 When you want to use :meth:`~chainer.functions.relu` in your network, using it as a function in :meth:`~chainer.Chain.__call__` works correctly.

-In Chainer, the Python code that implements the forward computation code itself represents the network.
+In Chainer, the Python code that implements the forward computation itself represents the network.
 In other words, we can conceptually think of the computation graph for our network being constructed dynamically as this forward computation code executes.
 This allows Chainer to describe networks in which different computations can be performed in each iteration, such as branched networks, intuitively and with a high degree of flexibility.
 This is the key feature of Chainer that we call **Define-by-Run**.

 4. Select an optimization algorithm
 '''''''''''''''''''''''''''''''''''

 Chainer provides a wide variety of optimization algorithms that can be used to optimize the network parameters during training.
-They are located in the :mod:`~chainear.optimizers` module.
+They are located in :mod:`~chainear.optimizers` module.

 Here, we are going to use the stochastic gradient descent (SGD) method with momentum, which is implemented by :class:`~chainer.optimizers.MomentumSGD`.
 To use the optimizer, we give the network object (typically it's a :class:`~chainer.Chain` or :class:`~chainer.ChainList`) to the :meth:`~chainer.Optimizer.setup` method of the optimizer object to register it.
 In this way, the :class:`~chainer.Optimizer` can automatically find the model parameters and update them during training.

 You can easily try out other optimizers as well.
 Please test and observe the results of various optimizers.
-For example, you could try to change :class:`chainer.optimizers.MomentumSGD` to :class:`~chainer.optimizers.Adam`, :class:`~chainer.optimizers.RMSprop`, etc.
+For example, you could try to change :class:`~chainer.optimizers.MomentumSGD` to :class:`~chainer.optimizers.Adam`, :class:`~chainer.optimizers.RMSprop`, etc.

 .. testcode::